MacoskoLab/Macosko-Pipelines/tools/slide-tags-example/README.md

 * FASTQs with spatial barcode data (required)

 **pucks**:
-* Puck.csv file with coordinates for each spatial barcode (required)
+* Puck.csv files with coordinates for each spatial barcode (required)

 **example_output**:
 * SBcounts.h5: spatial barcode count matrix produced from the spatial FASTQs